What is the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act)?

 Texas A&M performs the following in order to comply with Clery Act requirements:

-- The annual security report published by Texas A&M can be found at http://urc.tamu.edu/clery-act/clery-annual-report;
+- The annual security reports and annual fire safety reports published by Texas A&M can be found at http://urc.tamu.edu/clery-act/clery-annual-report;

-- Crime statistics are disclosed in the annual security report;
+- Crime statistics are reviewed for accuracy and disclosed in the annual security reports;

-- When the University Police determine that a crime poses a serious or continuing threat to the campus community, a timely warning will be issued.
-Timely warnings are distributed by the campus email system to students, staff and faculty and posted in the University Police website crime alert section;
+- When campus police, security, or designated individuals determine that a crime poses a serious or continuing threat to the campus community, a timely warning is issued.
+At Texas A&M University College Station, crimes are evaluated for timely warning by University Police.
+Timely warnings are distributed by the campus email system to students, staff and faculty and posted in the University Police website crime alert section at https://upd.tamu.edu/Lists/CrimeAlerts/AllItems.aspx;

-- The Texas A&M emergency notification system, Code Maroon, can be found at http://codemaroon.tamu.edu/.
+- An emergency notification is issued when campus police, security, or designated individuals determine that there is a significant emergency or dangerous situation involving an immediate threat.
+At Texas A&M University College Station, situations are evaluated for emergency notification by University Police and Environmental Health and Safety.
+The Texas A&M University College Station emergency notification system, Code Maroon, can be found at http://codemaroon.tamu.edu/.
 Code maroon is tested monthly.
-Emergency preparedness and response plans can be found at http://www.tamu.edu/emergency/resources/plans.html;
+Related emergency preparedness and response plans can be found at https://www.tamu.edu/emergency/resources/plans.html

 What categories of crime are included in the annual security report?